tlienart/Franklin.jl/docs/src/index.md

 ### External dependencies

-JuDoc allows a post-processing step which pre-renders highlighted code blocks and math environments and minifies generated HTML and CSS.
+JuDoc allows a post-processing step (see [`optimize`](@ref)) which pre-renders highlighted code blocks and math environments and minifies generated HTML and CSS.
 This step requires a few external dependencies:

 * [`node.js`](https://nodejs.org/en/) for the pre-rendering of KaTeX and code highlighting,